datacamp/authoring/docs/courses/exercises/normal-exercises/instructions.md

 ### Make sure the student is prepared

-Any code that the student has to write should have been introduced at least twice before the student has to use it (in a video, and in the intro text).
+Any code that the student has to write should have been introduced at least twice before the student has to use it (in a video, and in the assignment text).

 ### Mention the setup